A record for Rushie

 Razor at the wrong end

 1997 - Neil Ruddock scored an own goal as we lost 2-0 at Goodison Park, the first one we had conceded in a Merseyside League derby.
-Danny Cadamarteri tied Bjørn Tore Kvarme in knots as he scored their second.
+Danny Cadamarteri tied Bjørn Tore Kvarme in knots as he scored their second, while Steve McManaman was playing his 300th reds game.

 1980 - We also took a trip across the park, returning with a share of the spoils, with Sammy Lee and Kenny Dalglish on the scoresheet.
 Asa Hartford and Joe McBride netted for the Blues.

 Chelsea at the double

 1919 - We were beaten 1-0 by Chelsea at Anfield, who completed their first ever League double over us, a week after winning by the same score at Stamford Bridge.
 John Miller made the first of his eight reds appearances in this game, while half-back Harry Lowe turned out for the 136th and last time.

 1913 - We also lost to the Blues, going down 3-0 in West London.
 Harold Halse scored one of his four goals against us, with Harry Ford and Billy Bridgeman also on target.